-How Long Your License Will Be Suspended After a DUI Conviction
+How Long Is Your License Suspended for a DUI in California?

 First Offense

-As mentioned earlier, first-time offenders will receive a one-year license suspension.
+First-time offenders will receive a one-year license suspension if they’re under 21.
 This suspension begins 30 days from the date of the suspension order.
 If you’ve been convicted of a DUI before, another conviction will lead to an extended suspension period.

 Second Offense